Wheeling Creek (West Virginia): Geography

 From the confluence of the Dunkard and Enlow forks, Wheeling Creek flows northwestwardly into the city of Wheeling in Ohio County.
 In the Elm Grove neighborhood of Wheeling, it collects Little Wheeling Creek, which rises in Ohio County just west of the Pennsylvania state line and flows southwestwardly through the communities of Valley Grove and Triadelphia.
 In Triadelphia, Little Wheeling Creek collects Middle Wheeling Creek, which rises in West Finley Township in Greene County, Pennsylvania, and flows generally westwardly into southeastern Ohio County.

 The National Road (U.S. Route 40) parallels Little Wheeling Creek through eastern Ohio County, and follows Wheeling Creek for part of its route through the city of Wheeling; the creek is also paralleled for 5 mi in Wheeling by a rail trail as part of the Wheeling Heritage Trail network.

-According to the West Virginia Department of Environmental Protection, of the 141 sqmi drained by Wheeling Creek in West Virginia, approximately 67% is forested; approximately 27% is used for agriculture; and approximately 5% is urban.
+According to the West Virginia Department of Environmental Protection, of the 141 mi2 drained by Wheeling Creek in West Virginia, approximately 67% is forested; approximately 27% is used for agriculture; and approximately 5% is urban.

 Discharge

-At its mouth, the estimated mean annual flow volume of Wheeling Creek is 373.5 cuft/s.
+At its mouth, the estimated mean annual flow volume of Wheeling Creek is 373.5 ft3/s.
 The United States Geological Survey operates a stream gauge on the creek in the Elm Grove neighborhood of Wheeling, downstream of the mouth of Little Wheeling Creek and 7.8 mi upstream of the creek's mouth.
 Between 1941 and 2005, the annual mean flow of the creek at the gauge was 343 ft3/s.
 The creek's highest flow during the period was estimated at 22,300 ft3/s on September 17, 2004.
 The lowest recorded flow was 0.1 ft3/s on October 7, 1963, and on two days in September 1964.